-Axon 4.0 was released on October 18, 2018 as the successor to Axon Framework 3.*.
+Axon 4.0 was released as the successor to Axon Framework 3.*.
 The name change from "Axon Framework" to "Axon" is intentional: starting from 4.0, Axon is not just a framework, but a complete platform consisting of both Axon Framework and Axon Server.

 While many types of applications can be built using Axon, it has proven to be very popular for microservices architectures.
 Many of the recent changes to Axon have been made with this use case in mind.

 Please visit the AxonIQ website to learn more about AxonIQ and the Axon community.
 There, you will find information about Axon training, support options, upcoming and past events.

 Meet our technical team led by Allard Buijze at Event-Driven Microservices Conference in Amsterdam on 27 September 2019.
 This one-day conference organized by AxonIQ is the only event fully focused on theory, practice and hands-on workshops related to Event-driven Microservices, axoniq.io/conference.

 With this guide, we aim to provide all the information you need to create and customize software utilizing Axon specific code for your organization’s needs.

 Note, that building this Reference Guide locally through the

 gitbook-cli is no longer possible as of GitBook release 2.0.
 As such, it can only be build by GitBook itself.
 For more specifics on this, it is recommended to read the important changes CLI toolchain.

 The Axon platform consists of Axon Framework and Axon Server.
 It is provided by AxonIQ B.V. under the licenses described below.

 Axon Framework, as well as the Axon documentation and sample programs, are open source and provided under the Apache License v2.0.